Pradeep-1612/CRM-Dashboard/README.md

 ##### Run migrations
 > python manage.py migrate

-## 4. Populate the Database with Random Data
+## 4. Populate the Database with Data ~  3 million records

 Use the custom management command to populate the database with sample data.